thomasbuddyman/pillars/README.md

 ##General formatting rules

+** We've created a simple [SublimeText config](https://github.com/wearehanno/pillars/blob/master/Preferences.sublime-settings) that covers general formatting rules, please use it **

 * Use soft-tabs with 2 spaces for indentation.
 In Sublime Text menu, View > Indentation, check 'Indent using spaces' and 'Tab width: 2'.
 * Break long lines after 80 characters so your code is more comfortable to read and easy to scan.
 * Check for, and delete, trailing whitespace.
-[TrailingSpaces](https://github.com/SublimeText/TrailingSpaces) plugin for Sublime Text is your best friend here.
+[UPD: No need to use the TrailingSpace package--there's a setting in SublimeText that does that for you every time you save a file]

 * Avoid inline comments.
 * Don't include spaces after opening brackets `(`, `[` or before closing brackets `]`, `)`.
 * Don't misspell ;)